emanuelriosss/Projects/README.md

 # Projects

-Below are some of the projects that i have worked on.
+Below are some of the projects that I have worked on.

 ## Outing - Events application